 “RE-volv’s Solar Ambassador program empowers college students to bring clean energy to their communities, and by doing so, we’re training tomorrow’s clean energy leaders” said Andreas Karelas, RE-volv’s founder and Executive Director.

-An estimated 1.5 million nonprofits in the U.S. face financial barriers to obtaining solar power, as they do not qualify for solar tax credits or are too small to attract traditional investors.
-These nonprofits miss out on the financial benefits of solar which they could use to further support the communities they serve.
-RE-volv’s model helps bridge this funding gap for organizations that provide valuable public services to vulnerable communities, including:
+Furthermore, an estimated 1.5 million nonprofits in the U.S. face financial barriers to obtaining solar power.
+More important and hence they do not qualify for solar tax credits.
+Another excuse is that they are too small to attract traditional investors.
+So nonprofits miss out on the financial benefits of solar.
+This energy savings or money could then be used to further support the communities they serve.
+RE-volv’s model helps bridge this funding gap for organizations.
+These groups must provide valuable public services to vulnerable communities, including:

 RE-volv is working with nonprofits where policy barriers make it difficult for solar companies to provide attractive financial options to new customers.
 By partnering with nonprofits in swing states, RE-volv is tapping into the local communities to educate about the benefits of solar.